cookiebouquets/Pitch-Result-Model/README.md

 # Pitch Result Prediction

-This jupyter notebook aims to accurately model the result of a pitch given the features "pitcher","batter","zone","p_throws","launch_speed","launch_angle","release_spin_rate","release_speed","release_pos_x",and "release_pos_z".
+This jupyter notebook aims to accurately model the result of a pitch given the features "pitcher","batter","zone","p_throws","launch_speed","launch_angle","release_spin_rate","release_speed","release_pos_x", "release_pos_z", "hit_location", "plate_x" and "plate_z".

 The predictor is "Description", which is a categorical feature with 14 possible labels.